Garuda Linux

-Garuda Linux is an Arch Linux-based, Linux distribution targeted towards gaming.
+Garuda Linux is an Arch Linux-based Linux distribution targeted towards gaming.
 It offers multiple desktop environments, but the KDE Plasma version is the default.
 The distribution is named after Garuda, the divine eagle mount of the god Vishnu in Hinduism.

-Garuda Linux, being based on the Arch derivative Manjaro, features a rolling release update model using Pacman as its package manager.
+Garuda Linux features a rolling release update model using Pacman as its package manager.

 History

 Garuda Linux was released on 26 March 2020 by Shrinivas Vishnu Kumbhar, a university student from India, and SGS from Germany.